SidRoberts/centum/docs/apps/web/middlewares.md

 (`App\Middlewares\Web\IsLoggedOutMiddleware` is not shown but performs as you'd expect.)

+## Multiple Middlewares

-You can even create Routes with multiple middlewares.
+Routes can be created with multiple middlewares.
 If any of them of fail, the Route will fail to match:

 ```php